-If now $s u_1 u_2 u_3 \neq 0$, then the factor in braces is~$0$, and two more analogous expressions are equal to~$0$, which are obtained from this expression by cyclic permutations of the indices (these arise analogously from the determinants of the submatrices formed by the rows I/1, I/2, I/3, II/2, and I/1, I/2, I/3, II/3 of (C)).
-These three equations are homogeneous linear in $D_2, D_3$, in $D_3, D_1$, and in $D_1, D_2$, respectively, and can be written as
+{\it{which equals $0$}}.
+Now suppose $s u_1 u_2 u_3 \neq 0$.
+Then the factor of (C) in braces is~$0$.
+Moreover, two more analogous expressions are equal to~$0$, which are obtained from this expression by cyclic permutations of the indices.
+(These arise analogously from the determinants of the submatrices formed by rows I/1, I/2, I/3, II/2, and I/1, I/2, I/3, II/3 of (B), resp.)
+These three equations are homogeneous linear in $D_2, D_3$, in $D_3, D_1$, and in $D_1, D_2$, resp., and can be written as

 (thus they are actually only two equations).